MuchiriKinyua/CEMA/README.md

 ## Task 2
 You have been provided with data on the under-five mortality rate and neonatal mortality rate for the African region, which has been downloaded from the UN Inter-agency Group for Child Mortality Estimation.
 Your task is to: </br>

 -	Filter data for the eight countries belonging to the East African Community (list here: https://www.eac.int/overview-of-eac) </br>
 -	Visualize the latest estimate of each indicator at the country level using shapefiles, which can be downloaded from www.gadm.org. </br>
--	Show the average trends in the mortality rates over time (plot the average trend line and add the points in the graphic for the country level estimates for each indicator.
-Expectation: two plots). </br>
--	Based on your visualizations, identify the countries with the highest under-five mortality rates in East Africa and the highest neonatal mortality. </br>

 ![image](https://github.com/user-attachments/assets/82b31589-b069-4ef4-82bc-ddf69ec91470)
 South Sudan and Somalia consistently have the highest under-five mortality rates (above 100 deaths per 1000 live births for much of the period).